Monocular Visual Odometry

 RAIL-BENCH Odometry Challenge

-In the RAIL-BENCH Odometry challenge, predictions on the test set are evaluated using the Absolute Pose Error (APE) and the Relative Pose Error (RPE) of the translation part of the trajectory.
-Results are ranked based on the RMSE of the APE.
+In the RAIL-BENCH Odometry challenge, predictions on the test set are evaluated using the Absolute Trajectory Error (ATE) and the Relative Trajectory Error (RTE) after Umeyama alignment.
+Results are ranked based on the RMSE of the ATE.

 How to Participate